AdobeDocs/experience-manager-core-components.en/help/using/experience-fragment.md

 \-- wknd-shop
 ```

-Notice that the structure of the experience fragments mirror the structure of the We.Retail content.
+Notice that the structure below `/content/experience-fragments/we-retail` mirrors the structure of `/content/we-retail`.

-In this case, if the Experience Fragment component is placed on a template and references an experience fragment varation under `/content/experience-fragments/language-masters`, the localized pages created based on that template will automatically render the localized experience fragment that corresponds to the localized content page.
+In this case, if the Experience Fragment component `/content/experience-fragments/we-retail/us/en/footerTextXf` is placed on a template, the localized pages created based on that template will automatically render the localized experience fragment that corresponds to the localized content page.

+So if you navigate to a content page under `/content/we-retail/ch/de` that uses the same template, `/content/experience-fragments/we-retail/ch/de/footerTextXf` will be rendered instead of `/content/experience-fragments/we-retail/us/en/footerTextXf`.

 ## Version and Compatibility {#version-and-compatibility}